 Launching Waukegan to College (W2C)

 After listening to frustrated parents and researching the issue, Lake County United began a concerted push for better educational outcomes in Waukegan, starting with a campaign to start a charter school.
 In 2009, what resulted in that campaign was the establishment of Waukegan to College (W2C), which is an innovative college-readiness program now serving nearly 100 families through workshops, one-on-one counseling, tutoring, and mentoring.
 Waukegan to College, now a member of Lake County United, intends to help students graduate and attend college.
-Over the last twelve months we have been:

 On February 5th, 2015 parents involved in Waukegan to College (W2C) organized a listening session where they invited parents of the community to discuss the concerns they have for the community, and their family.
 Parents took the lead role in facilitating the discussion with over 70 participating parents.
 Out of this conversation, parents decided that they wanted to take part in Waukegan Public Schools by organizing a candidate’s forum.
 One parent even became a candidate for the school board election.